Hard-line conservative Reps. Boebert, Miller win primaries - The Boston Globe

-Illinois Republican Rep. Mary Miller won her primary over fellow incumbent Rep. Rodney Davis just days after she called the Supreme Court’s decision to overturn Roe v.
-Wade a “historic victory for white life” during a weekend rally with former President Donald Trump.
+Illinois Republican Representative Mary Miller won her primary over fellow incumbent Representative Rodney Davis just days after she called the Supreme Court’s decision to overturn Roe v.
+Wade a “historic victory for white life” during a weekend rally with former president Donald Trump.
 Her spokesperson said she misspoke.

-Another Trump ally, Colorado Rep. Lauren Boebert, one of Congress’ most polarizing members, easily beat back a challenge from a more mainstream Republican.
+Another Trump ally, Colorado Representative Lauren Boebert, one of Congress’ most polarizing members, easily beat back a challenge from a more mainstream Republican.

 Advertisement

-Mississippi Republican Rep. Steven Palazzo lost in a rare runoff to Sheriff Mike Ezell.
-But his Republican House colleague, Michael Guest, won a runoff race in the state, despite defying Trump and voting to create an independent commission to investigate last year’s insurrection at the U.S. Capitol.
+Mississippi Republican Representative Steven Palazzo lost in a rare runoff to Sheriff Mike Ezell.
+But his Republican House colleague, Michael Guest, won a runoff race in the state, despite defying Trump and voting to create an independent commission to investigate last year’s insurrection at the US Capitol.

-In Illinois, Democratic Rep. Sean Casten beat progressive Rep. Marie Newman for a seat in suburban Chicago after a declining population cost the state a House seat.
+In Illinois, Democratic Representative Sean Casten beat progressive Representative Marie Newman for a seat in suburban Chicago after a declining population cost the state a House seat.

 In all, six states held congressional primary elections, primary runoffs or special elections.
 In addition to testing Trump’s national influence, they provided hints of how voters are reacting to the high court’s decision on abortion.